technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     ![](./media/image67.png)

-10. Click on the Test Button place as the top right side and enter the prompt +++Notebooks+++ in the respected field.
+10. Click on the **Test** Button place as the top right side and enter the prompt +++Notebooks+++ in the respected field.
 It will return the connect request.
-Click on the connect to give permission.
+Click on the **Connect** to give permission.
 After select connect, it will redirect to connection window.

     ![](./media/image70.png)

-11. In the Manage your connections window click on the connect button.
+11. In the Manage your connections window click on the **Connect** button.

     ![](./media/image71.png)

 12. Click on the three dots on SAP OData and select **SAP-Product-100** connection.
-After selecting the connection click on the Submit button.
+After selecting the connection click on the **Submit** button.

     ![](./media/image72.png)